• Skip to primary navigation

 • 1 head garlic sliced in half

-• Sprigs Fresh Herb tied together
+• Sprigs of fresh herbs (for bouquet garni), tied together

 Here's What You Do